 A light, occasionally charming and reasonably well-crafted tale about a transforming female friendship, “Uptown Girls” nonetheless may have a difficult time finding its niche.
-Pic offers scant appeal to males and is likely to fall between the cracks of the young teen and pre-teen female demographic.
+Pic offers scant appeal to males and is likely to fall between the cracks of the young teen and pre-teen female demographic, given that its two leads are a 22-year-old and an 8-year-old.
 Best prospects for recoupment are on video.

 The long-in-the-works project from Manhattan-based GreeneStreet Films at least offers unusual characters.
 Molly Gunn (Brittany Murphy) is the orphaned daughter of a wealthy rock ‘n’ roller, a ditzy but generous free spirit — think of young Goldie Hawn crossed with Stella McCartney — who enjoys a kind of Alice in Wonderland existence in her funky, spacious New York digs, surrounded by her dad’s guitar collection and cocooned by her inheritance.

 Ray Schleine (Dakota Fanning) might as well be on her own — her dad’s in a coma; and her mother, busy record executive Roma (Heather Locklear), couldn’t be less interested in mothering her.
 To protect her feelings, the 8-year-old has become a beastly control freak, displaying all the most brittle aspects of adulthood.

 Pic meanders at the outset, following 22-year-old Molly’s adventures on the hip New York party scene and her misbegotten crush on a young troubadour (Jesse Spencer) who sings at her birthday party.
 But things begin to click when the unthinkable happens — the party girl loses her fortune to her thieving accountant — and is forced to find a job.